Components of a Lino site¶

 Because Lino is Free Software, its source code is publicly available for everybody.

-See Components of the Lino framework for a more technical overview.
+See Repositories of the Lino framework for a more technical overview.

 - source repository¶